sbarlabanov/showcar-ui/README.md

     gulp test:fast

+## How to publish an npm package

+From master branch

+    yarn build

+If you see after unning build some files in dist please commit it

+    npm version patch|minor|major
+    npm publish

 ### Interacting w/ local changes

 You can preview/interact with the local changes by running `yarn run docs:serve`.
 This will generate the docs & launch a server where you can look at them, running the local version of showcar-ui